dylanwglenn/pubSEM/readme.md

 # pubSEM: Publication-Ready Path Diagrams in R

 pubSEM is a tool designed for the easy creation of publication-ready path diagrams.
-The tool is still in its (very) early stages.
+The tool is functional but still in its early stages.
 See the roadmap below for future plans.

 ## Installing